stevendanna/gloo/docs/content/introduction/deployment_options.md

 Within the definition of each task is the port mappings and service names for each group of containers.

-### Services
+### Services and Configuration

-HashiCorps's Consul is a service networking solution to connect and secure services across multiple platforms.
+HashiCorps's [Consul](https://www.consul.io/) is a service networking solution to connect and secure services across multiple platforms.
 It can also store arbitrary key/value pairs.
 In the case of a Gloo deployment, Consul is used to publish and resolve the networking services published by the Gloo container groups and hold configuration information about Gloo objects like Upstreams, Envoy configs, and Virtual Services.

 The **Services** component of Consul publishes the services: consul, gateway-proxy, gloo-xds, nomad, and nomad-client.
+It will also publish other services deployed through Nomad, which the Discovery service can find and push into the Upstream listing.

 The **Key/Value** component of Consul holds data at the following paths:

 * gloo/gateway.solo.io/v1/Gateway/gateway-proxy
 * gloo/gateway.solo.io/v1/Gateway/gateway-proxy-ssl
+* gloo/gateway.solo.io/v1/VirtualService
 * gloo/gloo.solo.io/v1/Upstream

 The configuration data that would typically be housed in a ConfigMap or Custom Resource on Kubernetes is instead held in one of the above paths on Consul's Key/Value store.